BarakBinyamin/PopulationCount/README.md

 - [Resources](#resources)

 # Description
-This device counts the number of "1"'s in a binary word, it has [many applications](https://vaibhavsagar.com/blog/2019/09/08/popcount/#:~:text=Most%20CPU%20architectures%20in%20use,bits%20in%20a%20machine%20word) including crytography and error detection/correction
+This device counts the number of "1"'s in a binary word, it has [many applications](https://vaibhavsagar.com/blog/2019/09/08/popcount/#:~:text=Most%20CPU%20architectures%20in%20use,bits%20in%20a%20machine%20word) including crytography and error detection/correction in communications

 The structure of this design was inspired by a [Divide and Conquer Algorithm](https://stackoverflow.com/questions/109023/how-to-count-the-number-of-set-bits-in-a-32-bit-integer/11816547#11816547) explained on stack overflow